 Network convergence is the efficient coexistence of telephone, video and data communication within a single network.
 The use of multiple communication modes on a single network offers convenience and flexibility that are not possible with separate infrastructures.
 Today, net convergence is more commonly referred to as unified communications.
 It includes:

-Given the variety of services that workers interact with, it would make good technological sense if such services all used the same infrastructure.
+Given the variety of services that workers interact with, it makes good technological sense for such services to all used the same infrastructure.
 Standardization on TCP/IP, Ethernet and WiFi -- which network convergence favors -- offers a predictable user experience, allows for integration among disparate products and vendors, and makes network management easier for IT administrators.

 Converged network challenges

-As network convergence evolves, major challenges confront network developers.
-Sheer demand for bandwidth is perhaps the most significant because all the applications and services take advantage of the single network.
-As applications become more sophisticated, and users exchange increasingly rich content and data, converged network resources can become overwhelmed.
-Effective network convergence therefore lies in the design, installation and maintenance of adequate hardware.
-Companies should plan to have enough bandwidth to support all the devices and services that will access their converged network, and redundancy must be built into the network to ensure that mission-critical applications continue to operate during any kind of failure.
+Over time, it has become clear that effective network convergence lies in the design, installation and maintenance of adequate hardware and software.
+Companies began to plan to have enough bandwidth to support all the devices and services that would access their converged network, and redundancy was built into the network to ensure that mission-critical applications continued to operate during any kind of failure.

-Hacking is another issue.
-When malicious attacks occurred on siloed networks, hackers could only access whatever data was on the particular network they broke into; telecommunications, closed-circuit TV and PCs ran on different networks, so attackers could access only one resource at a time.
-But when all those resources use the same infrastructure, an attacker can access all of them once they are on the converged network.
+When malicious attacks occurred on siloed networks, attackers could only access whatever data was on the particular network they broke into; telecommunications, closed-circuit TV and PCs ran on different networks, so attackers could access only one resource at a time.
+Once all those resources used the same infrastructure, an attacker could access all of them through a single access point.

 See also: fixed-mobile convergence